sigilante/duo/K-doors.md

 This will be used in two steps:  a gate-building step then a gate usage step.

 We produce a gate from a door's arm using the [`%~` censig](https://urbit.org/docs/hoon/reference/rune/cen#-censig) rune, almost always used in its irregular form, `~()`.
+Here we prime the door with `[5 4 3]`, which yields a gate:

 ```hoon
 ~(quad poly [5 4 3])
 ```

-By itself, not so useful.
+By itself, not so much to say.
 We could pin it into the Dojo, for instance, to use later.

-Our ultimate goal is to use the built gate on particular data, e.g.,
+Our ultimate goal is to use the built gate on particular data, however:

 ```hoon
 > (~(quad poly [5 4 3]) 2)